JacobParent7/Mixed-Signal-STM32-Dev-Board/README.md

         - USB for data stream
         - SPI for ADC and DAC
     - Required Power?
-        - Cortex M0 should be adaquate
+        - Cortex M0 should be adequate
-        - Avoid BGA or QFN packages (too expensive and not necessary)
+        - Avoid BGA or QFN packages (too expensive and benefits not necessary for our use case)
         - I know STM32 platform well
 ### PSU
     - Digital Circuitry Supply